 The name “Foundri” has its roots in a large scale Bronze Foundry called Dionysus Sculpture Works.
 Founders (Elbie Erasmus and Bertie le Roux), were studio artists by trade, doing finishing and building of bronze sculptures under renowned sculptor, Angus Taylor.
 Both share a passion for art, sculpture and metal work.
 During their time at DSW, they started experimenting with smaller scale casting and making bronze jewellery using traditional sculpture techniques.
 It was only toward the end of 2015 that they decided to pursue jewellery making more seriously.
 A sculptural approach to our jewellery making process in stead of a traditional jewellery-making background adds a distinctly unique feel to Foundri-made pieces.

-Today, Foundri’s main focus is bronze and silver jewellery although we still enjoy smithing knives and casting sculptures from time to time.
+Today, Foundri’s main focus is silver jewellery, however we will also be introducing designs in precious metals in the near future.
 Hopefully our products will reflect the honest simplicity and enjoyment with which they were crafted.
-We like the raw, unpretentious elegance of refined, but unpolished silver and the rich, rosy colour of bronze that serves as a reminder of our humble beginnings.
+We enjoy the raw, unpretentious elegance of refined, but unpolished silver .
 Organic textures combined with geometric lines and composition is one of our signature formal traits.

 Elbie Erasmus is a Pretoria based fine artist.
 She was born in 1989 in Windhoek, Namibia where she completed her Secondary education.
 In 2009 she moved to South Africa to pursue a degree in BA Fine Arts at the University of Pretoria.
 She started working at Dionysus Sculpture Works in 2013 where she met Bertie le Roux who would be her future business partner and co-founder of Foundri.